Office Location: AC-4D06E

 " Threshold concepts " (2010, September): York College Center for Excellence in Teaching and Learning, Jamaica, NY.

-" Genetalk about psychiatric illness: Lay understanding of the genetics of bipolar disorder " (2010, June): COMET (Communication, Medicine & Ethics) Society Conference, Boston, MA.
+" Genetalk about psychiatric illness: Lay understanding of the genetics of bipolar disorder " (2010, June): Communication, Medicine & Ethics Society, Boston, MA.

 " How do contested illnesses become public health concerns?: Understanding stakeholders and the process of transformation " (2009, November): York College Provost Lecture Series, Jamaica, NY.

-" Using 'seminaring' to engage students in integrative learning with primary sources " (2009, October): International Society for Exploring Teaching and Learning Conference, Philadelphia, PA.
+" Using 'seminaring' to engage students in integrative learning with primary sources " (2009, October): International Society for Exploring Teaching and Learning, Philadelphia, PA.

-" Immunophilosophy: Conceptions of the immune system among individuals with Multiple Chemical Sensitivities " (2009, June): Ethnography and Qualitative Research Association Conference, Cedarville, OH.
+" Immunophilosophy: Conceptions of the immune system among individuals with Multiple Chemical Sensitivities " (2009, June): Ethnography and Qualitative Research Association, Cedarville, OH.

-" Faculty inquiry groups: Laying the foundation for general education reform " (2009, May): CUNY General Education Conference, Bronx, NY.
+" Faculty inquiry groups: Laying the foundation for general education reform " (2009, May): CUNY General Education, Bronx, NY.

-" The politics of identity in MCS and environmental illness cybercommunities " (2008, June): Society for Disability Studies Conference, New York, NY.
+" The politics of identity in MCS and environmental illness cybercommunities " (2008, June): Society for Disability Studies, New York, NY.

-" A cognitive organization approach to learning organic chemistry: The see-think-predict approach " (2008, May): The International Society for the Scholarship of Teaching and Learning Conference, London, UK.
+" A cognitive organization approach to learning organic chemistry: The see-think-predict approach " (2008, May): The International Society for the Scholarship of Teaching and Learning, London, UK.

-" Negotiating contested illness diagnostic uncertainty: Physician practices and paradigms " (2007, September): British Medical Sociology Group Conference, Liverpool, UK.
+" Negotiating contested illness diagnostic uncertainty: Physician practices and paradigms " (2007, September): British Medical Sociology Group, Liverpool, UK.

-" Improving disciplinary thinking (and student success) in gateway courses: Insights from the trenches " (2007, May): CUNY General Education Conference, Flushing, NY.
+" Improving disciplinary thinking (and student success) in gateway courses: Insights from the trenches " (2007, May): CUNY General Education, Flushing, NY.

 " Teaching disciplinary thinking in gateway courses " (2007, April): Lilly-East Conference on College and University Teaching, Newark, DE.

-" Physician attitudes and practices concerning the diagnosis of contested illnesses " (2006, June): Society for the Psychological Study of Social Issues Conference, Long Beach, CA.
+" Physician attitudes and practices concerning the diagnosis of contested illnesses " (2006, June): Society for the Psychological Study of Social Issues, Long Beach, CA.

-" Using Kuhn to advance critical thinking in a history and systems course " (2006, June): American Psychological Society Conference, New York, NY.
+" Using Kuhn to advance critical thinking in a history and systems course " (2006, June): American Psychological Society, New York, NY.

-" Conceptions of illness embodiment in women with contested illnesses " (2006, May): Canadian Disability Studies Association Conference, Toronto, CA.
+" Conceptions of illness embodiment in women with contested illnesses " (2006, May): Canadian Disability Studies Association, Toronto, CA.

-" Promoting competencies for integrative learning in general education courses " (2006, May): CUNY General Education Conference, Bayside, NY.
+" Promoting competencies for integrative learning in general education courses " (2006, May): CUNY General Education, Bayside, NY.

-" Evaluating the teacher/scholar model " (2005, October): New England Psychological Association Conference, New Haven, CT.
+" Evaluating the teacher/scholar model/ Chairperson for roundtable on 'The teacher/scholar model' " (2005, October): New England Psychological Association, New Haven, CT.

-" The role of illness discourse in the development of a contested illness classification system: Analysis of rhetorical constructs " (2005, August): Society for the Study of Social Problems Conference, Philadelphia, PA.
+" The role of illness discourse in the development of a contested illness classification system: Analysis of rhetorical constructs " (2005, August): Society for the Psychological Study of Social Problems, Philadelphia, PA.

-" The role of internet discussion sites in establishing the legitimacy of contested illnesses " (2005, March): Eastern Psychological Association Conference, Boston, MA.
+" The role of internet discussion sites in establishing the legitimacy of contested illnesses " (2005, March): Eastern Psychological Association, Boston, MA.

-" Critical events in the social construction of contested illnesses " (2005, February): American Association of Behavioral and Social Sciences Conference, Las Vegas, NV.
+" Critical events in the social construction of contested illnesses " (2005, February): American Association of Behavioral and Social Sciences, Las Vegas, NV.

-" Measure for measure: Process-oriented techniques for teaching research paper writing skills " (2004, October): International Society for Exploring Teaching and Learning Conference, Baltimore, MD.
+" Measure for measure: Process-oriented techniques for teaching research paper writing skills " (2004, October): International Society for Exploring Teaching and Learning, Baltimore, MD.

-" Dealing with troubled students: A case-study approach " (2001, April): Sharing our Resources in Student Affairs Conference, New York, NY.
+" Dealing with troubled students: A case-study approach " (2001, April): Sharing our Resources in Student Affairs, New York, NY.

-" College students with psychological disabilities: Counseling and advising issues " (2000, February): Vocational and Rehabilitation Services Counselors Conference.
+" College students with psychological disabilities: Counseling and advising issues " (2000, February): Vocational and Rehabilitation Services Counselors, New York, NY.

-" Preparing students with disabilities for employment: A training program " (1998, November): American College Personnel Association Conference, St. Louis, MO.
+" Preparing students with disabilities for employment: A training program " (1998, November): American College Personnel Association, St. Louis, MO.

-" Success rates of students with disabilities at a large public university: A ten year profile " (1998, March): Association on Higher Education and Disability Conference, St. Louis, MO.
+" Success rates of students with disabilities at a large public university: A ten year profile " (1998, March): Association on Higher Education and Disability, St. Louis, MO.

-" Conceptions of identity among students with learning disabilities " (1996, June): Society for Disability Studies Conference, Washington, DC.
+" Conceptions of identity among students with learning disabilities " (1996, June): Society for Disability Studies, Washington, DC.

 " Postsecondary transition for students with learning disabilities " (1995, July): International Conference on Higher Education and Disability, Innsbruck, Austria.

-" Notions of responsibility and commitment among political activists " (1993, March): Southern Society for Philosophy and Psychology Conference, New Orleans, LA.
+" Notions of responsibility and commitment among political activists " (1993, March): Southern Society for Philosophy and Psychology, New Orleans, LA.

 Professional Honors, Prizes, Fellowships